IanDarwin/AndroidOrm/README.md

 and we have it working such that TemplateReceiver's main activity is coming from the library project, it passes control to SavingActivity, and it "just works" as it stands.
 3) Tart up the UI in SavingActivity; it's just a POC, don't waste your time on frills.

+When it works, send me a pull request!

 | Technology         | URL  | Type | JPA Annot? | Tech  | Notes
 | ------------------:|------|:-------:|-------|------|-----|